 Cover Yourself with a Blanket Loan

-The most important characteristic of this type of loan is a "release clause," which allows the borrower to sell off part of the securing property without having to refinance.
+The most important characteristic of this type of loan is a "release clause," which allows the borrower to sell off one or more of the securing parcels without having to refinance.
 This differs from a traditional mortgage, which typically requires the borrower to pay the loan balance in full if the securing property is sold.

 Bridging the gap

 Individual buyers sometimes use blanket loans to ease the transition between the sale of an existing home and the purchase or construction of a new one.
-For most homeowners, this type of financing is a streamlined alternative to carrying two separate mortgages, taking out an expensive short-term loan, or selling early and living in a rental.
+For most homeowners, this type of financing is a streamlined alternative to such options as carrying two separate mortgages, taking out an expensive short-term loan, or selling early and living in a rental.